konsP/symbolic_computation/README.md

 # symbolic_computation
-Hig and low level implementations of Euler's totient and factorial in Chapel and X10
+High and low level implementations of Euler's totient and factorial in Chapel and X10

 Two micro-benchmarks in two state-of-the-art languages, representing the Partitioned Global Address Space (PGAS) programming model, Chapel and X10.
 W